Skip to main content

 Offset smoker buying guide

 Offset smokers reward patient cooks who want real wood and charcoal flavor.
-They vary a lot in steel thickness, chamber size, firebox design, leakage, and cleanup — and the right choice depends on whether you want a compact starter rig, a large-capacity backyard smoker, or a budget-friendly charcoal grill with an attached firebox.
+They also vary a lot in steel thickness, chamber size, firebox design, leakage, and cleanup.
+The right choice depends on whether you want a compact starter rig, a large-capacity backyard smoker, or a budget-friendly charcoal grill with an attached firebox.

 Quick Roundup List